Compact Speech Translation Models via Discrete Speech Units Pretraining: Results and Analysis

-\paragraph{Ablation} Having similar size, DSU-Adapter is better than EncDec-Init and Enc-Init.
-The BLEU over their 12 settings is $8.51$ $\pm$ $0.44$, $8.22$ $\pm$ $0.51$, and $7.99$ $\pm$ $0.61$ respectively.
-Encoder-initialization seems more crucial than decoder-initialization, as reflected by the fact that the best DSU-Adapter comes from a combination with the weakest DSU-to-Trl model of $4.43$ BLEU.
+Having similar model sizes, e.g. about $50$M parameters (Table \ref{tab:tokenization}), DSU-Adapter is better than both EncDec-Init and Enc-Init methods.
+The translation performance in BLEU (averaged over the 12 vocabularies) is $8.51$ $\pm$ $0.44$, $8.22$ $\pm$ $0.51$, and $7.99$ $\pm$ $0.61$ respectively.
+Encoder-initialization seems more crucial than decoder-initialization, as reflected by the fact that the best DSU-Adapter model comes from a combination with the weakest DSU-to-Trl model of $4.43$ BLEU.